top of page

 How To Get Help

-Oakland residents who have a household income at or below 50% of the Area Median Income and are experiencing a housing crisis can contact any of the three collaborative organizations for help, or call 211.
+We prioritize Oakland residents who have a household income at or below 30% or 50% of the Area Median Income and are experiencing a housing crisis.
+You can contact any of the collaborative organizations for help, or call 211.

 See Frequently Asked Questions for more information on eligibility.